FitFingers/Machine-Learning-Chart/README.md

 # Machine-Learning-Chart
 Here you'll find a chart plotted by a simple AI.
-The goal is to have the AI plot above the x = y*-1 bisector with red points and below with blue.
+The goal is to have the AI plot above the x = y*-1 (or x = 800-y, depending on how you see the graph) bisector with red points and below with blue.
 Each batch of data builds upon all previous data.

 -----